Pfarrer Braun: Main characters

-Chief Inspector Albin Geiger was punitively transferred to the vicinity of the priest by chance.
-He is usually ex officio in charge of the criminal cases Braun gets involved in.
-However, it soon becomes clear why he, too, has to keep changing his place of duty: He acts too stupid for the task assigned to him, a "curse" for the priest.
-Since the third episode, it can be observed that Braun and Geiger form an alliance of convenience.
-Braun uses the police capabilities such as personal information, expert opinions or DNA analysis and Geiger uses Braun's capabilities, because the commissioner secretly hopes for a promotion, which he also gets from episode 13 and is promoted to the LKA.
+Chief Inspector Albin Geiger is almost always punitively transferred to the vicinity of the priest by chance.
+He is usually ex officio in charge of the criminal cases which Braun gets involved in.
+However, it soon becomes clear why he, too, must keep changing his place of duty: He acts too stupid for the task assigned to him, a "curse" for the priest.
+Since the third episode, one can see that Braun and Geiger effectively form an alliance of convenience.
+Braun uses the police capabilities such as personal information, expert opinions or DNA analysis and Geiger uses Braun's criminological capabilities, because the commissioner secretly hopes for a promotion, which he also gets from episode 13 and is promoted to the LKA.

-Bishop Sebastian Hemmelrath is Pfarrer Braun's boss.
-He is God-fearing, but always looking out for the church's (and his own) advantage, though not particularly Bible-believing.
+Bishop Sebastian Hemmelrath is Braun's boss.
+He is God-fearing, but always looking out for the church's (and his own) advantage, though not particularly well-versed in the Bible.
 While he always forbids the pastor to "criminalize", he likes to bet with him, but when he loses, he tries to get out of his bet.
 He hopes for an early appointment to Rome, but fails several times for a variety of reasons.
 In the final episode, he is finally made a cardinal.

-Monsignor Anselm Mühlich, the secretary of Bishop Hemmelrath, turns out to be Braun's adversary, trying to intrigue wherever he can - and often getting the short end of the stick.
-He is also the one who - whenever Hemmelrath and Braun bet on who knows a Bible passage - reveals it to the bishop.
+Monsignore Anselm Mühlich, the secretary of Bishop Hemmelrath, turns out to be Braun's adversary, trying to intrigue wherever he can - and often getting the short end of the stick.
+He is also the one who - whenever Hemmelrath and Braun bet on who knows a Bible passage - tries to reveal it to the bishop.
 Mühlich can also score occasionally against Braun, but ultimately loses.
-In the episode "Grimms Mördchen," however, Mühlich relies on Braun's criminalistic skills because he fears that he himself will become the victim of an assassination attempt.
+In the episode "Grimms Mördchen", however, Mühlich relies on Braun's criminological skills because he fears that he himself will become the victim of an assassination attempt.